PatchFramework/data-exploration-project/README.md

 The Motivation to do a recommendation system is rooted in our lecture "[Applied Machine Learning Fundamentals](https://github.com/DaWe1992/Applied_ML_Fundamentals)" from 3. semester.
 In that lecture concepts and the mathematics behind different ML models were introduced.
 Especially recommendations were interesting for us, as we come in contact with recommendations on different video and streaming plattforms in our everyday lifes.
 We combined this passion for recommendations with our passion for animes and decided to do an Anime Recommendation Engine.

 ## Running the Code
-The code can be executed on [Google Colab](https://colab.research.google.com/github/PatchFramework/data-exploration-project/blob/main/data_exploration_anime_recommendation.ipynb) by running all the cells.
-Colab is recommendet, as it provides a uniform environment for every one, so the "it works on my machine" problem can be avoided.
+The recommended way to execute the code is via [Google Colab](https://colab.research.google.com/github/PatchFramework/data-exploration-project/blob/main/data_exploration_anime_recommendation.ipynb).
+You can execute all code cells in the Jupyter Notebook on Google Colab via "Runtime" -> "Run all" in the top left menu.
+Colab is the recommended way, as it provides a unified environment for every one, so the "it works on my machine" problem can be avoided.

 Alternatively:
 The code can be downloaded and run locally on a linux based system.
 The Linux environment is necessary, because bash commands are used to download the dataset and unzip it.